orizens/orizens.com/src/pages/blog/2016-02-05-angular-2-attribute-directive-creating-an-infinite-scroll-directive.md

   - es2015
   - typescript
 ---
-In the recent article, I used the <a href="http://orizens.com/wp/topics/from-angular-1-x-ng-repeat-to-angular-2-ngfor-with-component/" target="_blank">new &#8220;<strong>ng-repeat</strong>" in Angular (+2), &#8220;<strong>NgFor</strong>&#8220;</a>, and created component that consumes other custom component.
+In the recent article, I used the <a href="http://orizens.com/wp/topics/from-angular-1-x-ng-repeat-to-angular-2-ngfor-with-component/" target="_blank">new "<strong>ng-repeat</strong>" in Angular (+2), "<strong>NgFor</strong>"</a>, and created component that consumes other custom component.
 In this article, I continue to show further development for <a href="http://github.com/orizens/echoes-ng2" target="_blank">Echoes Player</a> with Angular (+2), this time - making it more dynamic by adding infinite scroll directive as what is known in angular2 as an attribute directive.<!--more-->

 ## Angular 1.x Infinite Scroll

-In the current production of <a href="http://echotu.be" target="_blank">Echoes Player</a>, in order to add more videos to the result while scrolling, I used &#8220;<a href="https://sroze.github.io/ngInfiniteScroll/" target="_blank">ng-infinite-scroll</a>&#8220;.
+In the current production of <a href="http://echotu.be" target="_blank">Echoes Player</a>, in order to add more videos to the result while scrolling, I used "<a href="https://sroze.github.io/ngInfiniteScroll/" target="_blank">ng-infinite-scroll</a>".
 It has a nice minimal directive api for triggering an infinite scroll - and the usage for Echoes Player is quite simple:

 ```typescript
 <div class="view-content youtube-results youtube-videos"